 Condition 3.
 The Owner shall notify LIHI within 60 days of receipt of USFWS, NMFS and MDMR acknowledgement that the standards specified in the Biological Opinion for safe downstream passage of Atlantic salmon have been met.
 Currently, effectiveness testing could be completed by 2018 based on the three-year testing requirement, unless advancement to a higher enhancement sequence is found to be necessary.
 Should this occur, the Owner shall notify LIHI in the annual compliance report as to the new date by which such continuing testing to meet passage standards is expected to be completed.

-Condition partially satisfied 2017 (2016 results received).
+Condition satisfied 2019.
 Condition 4.
 The Owner shall provide LIHI with a summary of the results of the 2016 quantitative downstream effectiveness study for American eel, along with any comments received from USFWS, NMFS and Maine Department of Marine Resources (MDMR) as to whether the testing results prove that safe downstream passage for American eel has been demonstrated.
 Also, the Owner shall provide a summary of the annual American eel upstream passage results, along with confirmation that any changes to the passage facilities recommended by the resource agencies have been, or are scheduled for implementation.
 The noted upstream and downstream passage results shall be provided within 60 days of report finalization.

 Condition satisfied 2018.
 Condition 5.
 The Owner shall provide LIHI a summary of the results the 2017 survey for Hyssopleaved fleabane, a state-listed species of Special Concern, as required by the Sensitive Species Protection Plan.
 This summary shall be provided within 60 days of its finalization, following review and comment by the Maine Natural Areas Program and New England Wild Flower Society.